-12 Dec Alan – A Volunteer Whose Life Was Changed by Kids in Honduras
+12 Dec Alan – A Volunteer Whose Life Was Changed by Students in Honduras

 “We’re introducing something down here that’s pretty novel,” said Paul Manship, one of the program’s directors, in an introductory video.
 “We’re fortunate if we can get from one place to another on a paved road, and yet what we’re doing with these young people is introducing technology, science, and math skills that are actually going to revolutionize their educational experience and open up doors for opportunities.”